MaxReimann/Shot-Boundary-Detection/README.md

     Press any key to continue . . .

 ## Visualization
-The results of the hard cut detection can be visualized in an interactive bar chart, but this only works, if the flags `--classify_folder` and `--no_cache` are set, e.g.:
+The results of the hard cut detection can be visualized in an interactive bar chart, but this only works, if the flag `--classify_folder` is used, e.g.:

-`sbd.exe --hard_cut ../resources/[type]/ --classify_folder ../resources/classify/[type] --no_cache`
+`sbd.exe --hard_cut ../resources/[type]/ --classify_folder ../resources/classify/[type]`

 During hard cut detection, a file `resources/d3/data/visData.tsv` will be created.
 Start an http-server in the `resources/` folder, e.g., using